 In 2016 and 2017, the Secret Barrister was named Independent Blogger of the Year at the Editorial Intelligence Comment Awards.

-The Secret Barrister’s first book, “Stories of The Law and How It’s Broken”, is to be published by Pan Macmillan in March 2018, and is available for pre-order here.
+The Secret Barrister’s first book and Sunday Times Bestseller, “Stories of The Law and How It’s Broken”, was published by Pan Macmillan in March 2018, and is available to buy here.
 Please direct any enquiries to Chris Wellbelove at email@example.com.